seek-oss/capsize/README.md

 ## Core

-The core package also provides a few other metrics-based features for improving typography:
+The core package also provides a few other metrics-based features for improving typography on the web:

 ### createFontStack

 Creates metrics-based [font aliases](https://www.zachleat.com/web/rename-font/) for improved alignment of font family fallbacks.

-Generates a `@font-face` declarations for fallback fonts, using CSS font metric overrides that better align the fallback to the preferred font.
+Generates `@font-face` declarations for fallback fonts, using CSS font metric overrides that better align the fallback to the preferred font.

 #### Usage